OceanOutcomes/ocean-outcomes/news/_posts/2026-06-12-building-better-tuna-fisheries-through-data-transparency-and-partnership.md

 **What’s Next: Expanding the Partnership**

-Building on the progress achieved through the CHSF FIP, Ocean Outcomes and CHSF are expanding their partnership to support Marine Stewardship Council (MSC) certification efforts for CHSF tuna fisheries operating in both the Pacific and Indian Oceans.
+Building on the progress achieved through the CHSF FIP, Ocean Outcomes and CHSF are expanding their partnership to support MSC certification efforts for CHSF tuna fisheries operating in both the Pacific and Indian Oceans.
 O2 will provide technical support throughout the MSC assessment process, helping coordinate with certification bodies, compile and submit evidence, engage fishery stakeholders, and develop action plans where additional improvements may be needed.

 For now, the work continues: EM coverage will expand.
 Social responsibility efforts will continue to evolve and strengthen.
 Engagement in regional fisheries management will remain a priority.
 And the partnership will keep working toward a future where sustainability is backed not only by commitments, but by data, transparency, and measurable results.